 2> set the PREAMBLE_INDEX to the signalled ra-PreambleIndex.

-1> else if the contention-free Random Access Resources associated with SSBs have been explicitly provided by RRC and at least one SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs is available:
+1> else if the contention-free Random Access Resources associated with SSBs have been explicitly provided by RRC; and

+if at least one SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs is available, or if the provided contention-free Random Access Resources are on an UL BWP of this Serving Cell which is not configured with contention-based Random Access Resources:

+2> if at least one SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs is available:

-2>select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs;
+3>select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs;

+2> else:

+3> select any SSB amongst the associated SSBs.

 2> set the PREAMBLE_INDEX to a ra-PreambleIndex corresponding to the selected SSB.

-1> else if the contention-free Random Access Resources associated with CSI-RSs have been explicitly provided by RRC and at least one CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs is available:
+1> else if the contention-free Random Access Resources associated with CSI-RSs have been explicitly provided by RRC; and

+1> if at least one CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs is available, or if the provided contention-free Random Access Resources are on an UL BWP of this Serving Cell which is not configured with contention-based Random Access Resources:

+2> if at least one CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs is available:

-2>select a CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs;
+3> select a CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs;

+2> else:

+3> select any CSI-RS amongst the associated CSI-RSs.

 2> set the PREAMBLE_INDEX to a ra-PreambleIndex corresponding to the selected CSI-RS.